Mount Rainier: Ecology

 Mount Rainier's protected status as a national park protects its primeval Cascade ecosystem, providing a stable habitat for many species in the region, including endemic flora and fauna that are unique to the area, such as the Cascade red fox and Mount Rainier lousewort.
 The ecosystem on the mountain is very diverse, owing to the climate found at different elevations.
 Scientists track the distinct species found in the forest zone, the subalpine zone, and the alpine zone.
 They have discovered more than one thousand species of plants and fungi.
-The mountain is also home to 65 species of mammals, 5 reptile, 182 bird, 14 amphibians, and 14 of native fish, in addition to an innumerable amount of invertebrates.
+The mountain is also home to 65 species of mammals, 5 reptiles, 182 birds, 14 amphibians, and 14 species of native fish, in addition to an innumerable amount of invertebrates.

 Flora

 Mount Rainier has regularly been described as one of the best places in the world to view wildflowers.
 In the subalpine region of the mountain, the snow often stays on the ground until summer begins, limiting plants to a much shorter growing season.
 This produces dramatic blooms in areas like Paradise.
 In 1924, the flowers were described by naturalist Floyd W. Schmoe: